Alternative Fuels Incentive Grants

 This map shows locations of electric vehicle charging and compressed natural gas, liquified natural gas, and E85 (gasoline containing 85% ethanol) refueling stations in Pennsylvania that were supported by Pennsylvania Department of Environmental Protection, Commonwealth Finance Authority, U.S. Department of Agriculture, and private funds.

 Find locations in Pennsylvania, or across the country, that offer the following alternative fuel types: compressed natural gas, liquified propane gas, electric charging, liquified natural gas, ethanol (e85), and methanol (m85).

 This site lists vehicles available from manufacturers, national refueling information, emission reduction demonstration studies, and more information.

 A website designed to help you understand and acquire AFVs.

 Fuel Economy Site

-The Department of Energy and the Environmental Protection Agency have jointly developed a new web-site that allows consumers easy access to fuel economy data on-line over the Internet.
+The U.S. Department of Energy and U.S. Environmental Protection Agency have jointly developed a new website that allows consumers easy access to fuel economy data.

-The Department of Energy's Vehicle Cost Calculator.
-Use this calculator to compare alternative fuel vehicles with their gasoline-only counterparts.
+Use this calculator from the U.S. Department of Energy to compare alternative fuel vehicles with their gasoline-only counterparts.